Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much can my rent go up?

-Unless your apartment is rent controlled or you live in a state or city with restrictions on rent hikes, there’s no limit on how much your landlord can increase your rent.
+As of 2021, unless your apartment is rent controlled or you live in a state or city with restrictions on rent hikes, there’s no limit on how much your landlord can increase your rent.

 One exception is in Oregon.
 In 2019, Oregon became the first state to pass a rent control law, and it stipulates that landlords can’t raise rent by more than 7% plus the cost of inflation.
 But if you live in a building that’s less than 15 years old or is government-subsidized, the new law doesn’t apply.
+A few other states have some regional areas that allow rent control, including California, New Jersey, New York, Maryland and Washington DC.

-Situations where it’s illegal to increase rent
+When it’s illegal to increase rent

 While your landlord has the right to increase rent, they can’t use rent increases to discriminate against tenants or as a retaliatory measure.